jkbgeiychy/ChatgptGames/README.md

 link is https://jkbgeiychy.github.io/ChatgptWordle/

 you can also download this as an html and play it.
+Click the arrow next to "code" on the top left, at the bottom click download zip, extract, run index.html.